The Bonsai algorithm: grow your own fermion-to-qubit mapping: Fermion-to-qubit mappings

-The creation and annihilation operators act on the Fock space belonging to an $N$-dimensional one-particle space $\mathcal{F}(\mathbb{C}^N)$.
-The Fock space $\mathcal{F}(\mathbb{C}^N)$ is a $2^N$ dimensional Hilbert space spanned by the fermionic vacuum $\ket{\text{vac}_\text{f}}$ and the vectors obtained by applying subsets of fermionic creation operators; this orthonormal basis, also called Fock basis, can be denoted as
+The creation and annihilation operators act on $\mathcal{F}(\mathbb{C}^N)$, the Fock space belonging to an $N$-dimensional one-particle space.
+This is a $2^N$ dimensional Hilbert space spanned by the fermionic vacuum $\ket{\text{vac}_\text{f}}$ and the vectors obtained by applying subsets of fermionic creation operators; this orthonormal basis, also called Fock basis, can be denoted as

 where $n_j \in \{0,1 \}$ are the so-called occupation numbers of mode $j$ and the notation $(a^\dagger_j)^{0}=\mathbbm{1}$ is used.
 The fermion-number operator for mode $j$ is given as $\hat{n}_j=a^\dagger_j a_j$.
-It is easy to show that the Fock basis states are eigenstates of these local fermion-number operators with eigenvalue given by the occupation numbers, e.g., $\hat{n}_1 \ket{n_1, n_2, \ldots n_N}= n_1 \ket{n_1, n_2, \ldots n_N} $.
+It is easy to show that the Fock basis states are eigenstates of these local fermion-number operators with eigenvalue given by the occupation numbers, e.g., $\hat{n}_0 \ket{n_0, n_1, \ldots n_{N-1}}= n_0 \ket{n_0, n_1, \ldots n_{N-1}} $.

-Besides the fermionic creation and annihilation operators, another useful set of generators for the fermion observables are the $2N$ Majorana operators $\{ m_k \}_{k = 1, \ldots, 2n}$ defined as
+Besides the fermionic creation and annihilation operators, another useful set of generators for the fermion observables are the $2N$ Majorana operators $\{ m_k \}_{k = 0, \ldots, 2N-1}$ defined as

-which are unitary, self-adjoint, and obey the majorana anticommutation relations
+which are unitary, self-adjoint, and obey the Majorana anticommutation relations

-Any fermionic observable can be uniquely expressed as a linear combination of majorana monomials $m_{x_1}...m_{x_j}$.
-In particular, the number operator for mode $j$ is $\hat{n}_j=\frac{1}{2}(\mathbbm{1}+im_{2j}m_{2j - 1})$.
+Any fermionic observable can be uniquely expressed as a linear combination of Majorana monomials $m_{x_0}...\,m_{x_j}$.
+In particular, the number operator for mode $j$ is $\hat{n}_j=\frac{1}{2}(\mathbbm{1}+im_{2j}m_{2j +1})$.